BusConf/busconf.github.io/format.md

 	<h1 class="pageTitle">Format</h1>

 <p class="intro">
-<b>BusConf</b> is an <a href="https://en.wikipedia.org/wiki/Open_Space_Technology">Open Space</a> unonference.
+<b>BusConf</b> is an <a href="https://en.wikipedia.org/wiki/Open_Space_Technology">Open Space</a> unconference.
 This means there is no fixed program.
 What takes place at <b>BusConf</b> is what those attending BusConf want to happen.
 We just provide the logistics.
-Ever noticed how coffee breaks at traditional conferences can lead to the most interesting discussions with like minded people?
-Think of BusConf as the ultimate coffee break with delicious FP flavored coffee.
+Ever noticed how coffee breaks at traditional conferences can lead to the most interesting discussions with like-minded people?
+Think of BusConf as the ultimate coffee break with delicious FP-flavored coffee.
 </p>

 <h3>So how does it work?</h3>

 <p class="intro">
 Each morning we will gather to create the schedule for the day.
 Anyone can step forward to create a session.
-A session can take quite different shapes:
+Sessions can take quite different shapes:
 </p>

 <h4>A discussion</h4>